cenna17/CMPT295/Assembly.md

 * Registers are used to store data and may be split into multiple categories.
 * `Preserved Registers` may be used to store values that we want to preserve for later use.

+%r12    %rbx <---
-%r12    %rbx <---> The second column here
+                    The second column here are
-%r13    %rbp <---> are also preserved registers
+%r13    %rbp <---   also preserved registers
-%r14    %rsp <---> but they are special.
+                    but they are special.
+%r14    %rsp <---
 %r15

 are preserved registers.